Janekk/ReactDotNetBrowserify/README.md

 A sample of how to use [ASP.NET MVC + React.js integration](http://reactjs.net/) together with [Browserify bundles](http://browserify.org/) and take advantage of both technologies.

-## Features
+## Goals

 * Script and content packages are managed by [npm](https://www.npmjs.org/);
-* Write modular JS code, Node.js style, thanks to Browserify
+* JavaScript is written modular way, Node.js style;
+* Build tasks for scripts and content are configured in [Gulp.js](http://gulpjs.com/) build system
-* When [rendering React components on the server-side](http://reactjs.net/guides/server-side-rendering.html) you only need to list the relevant components, **without having to list their dependencies**.
+* When [rendering React components on the server-side](http://reactjs.net/guides/server-side-rendering.html), list only the relevant components, **without having to list their dependencies**.
 Dependency resolution relies on the npm module resolution algorithm implemented in Browserify.
-This makes the configuration of server-side bundle simplier.
-* Build tasks for scripts and content are configured in [Gulp.js](http://gulpjs.com/) build system

 ## Requirements